French retailers Carrefour and Fnac Darty form purchasing partnership

-PARIS, Dec 5 (Reuters) - French retailers Carrefour and Fnac Darty announced a purchasing partnership for domestic appliances and consumer electronics in France, as Carrefour undertakes plans to cut costs in order to boost its earnings.
+PARIS (Reuters) - French retailers Carrefour (CARR.PA) and Fnac Darty (FNAC.PA) announced a purchasing partnership for domestic appliances and consumer electronics in France, as Carrefour undertakes plans to cut costs in order to boost its earnings.

 The companies said the agreement would become effective for the 2018 supplier negotiations, and that Carrefour and Fnac Darty would maintain independent commercial policies.

-The tie-up between Carrefour and Fnac Darty follows a similar, recent partnership between Casino and Ocado .
+The tie-up between Carrefour and Fnac Darty follows a similar, recent partnership between Casino (CASP.PA) and Ocado (OCDO.L).

-Analysts have added that Amazon, whose acquisition of U.S. upmarket food retail chain Whole Foods shook up the global supermarket sector this year, may also eye European alliances.
+Analysts have added that Amazon (AMZN.O), whose acquisition of U.S. upmarket food retail chain Whole Foods shook up the global supermarket sector this year, may also eye European alliances.

-Carrefour, the world’s largest retailer after Wal-Mart , hired Alexandre Bompard from Fnac Darty - which is France’s largest electronics retailer - in July.
+Carrefour, the world’s largest retailer after Wal-Mart (WMT.N), hired Alexandre Bompard from Fnac Darty - which is France’s largest electronics retailer - in July.

 Bompard is expected to back a far-reaching restructuring that some analysts estimate could involve a billion euros ($1.2 billion) of cost cutting.
 Carrefour - which issued a profit warning in August - is due to unveil a strategy plan on Jan.
 23.